Description

 This wine of God's anger and cup of his wrath refers us back to Jeremiah 25.
 It symbolises God's coming judgment against all who sin, a judgment that will come first by the warfare of the Antichrist, and then by the fierce anger of the Lord himself (Jeremiah 25:38).
 The Lord appears from heaven like a roaring lion and shouts in triumph over all who live on earth, like one stomping juice from grapes (Jeremiah 25:30).
 Jeremiah prophesied that Judah would be the first to drink the wine of God's wrath (Jeremiah 25:18), and it would come through Israel's invasion by the 'King of Babylon'.
 Then various Arab and Iranian nations would drink it (Jeremiah 25:19-25), and finally all nations would drink it as the whole world would be engulfed in war.
 Last of all, the King of Sheshach (the Antichrist) would drink it (see my commentary on Jeremiah 25).
 Although Jeremiah 25 had a degree of fulfilment in the 6th century BC, it is ultimately a prophecy about the end times.

-Jesus comes on the clouds (v14)
+Jesus seated on a white clouds

 At his first coming, Jesus proclaimed the 'year of the Lord's favour' (Luke 4:19) in fulfilment of Isaiah 61:2a, and offered an amnesty to every sinner who would repent and believe in him.
 At his second coming, he will proclaim the 'day of vengeance of our God' in fulfilment of Isaiah 61:2b, and execute judgment upon everyone who rejects and opposes him.